-A team of researchers at the Weizmann Institute has developed a novel approach for detection of myocardial fibrosis using magnetization transfer contrast (MCT) MRI cardiac imaging technology.
-The method was tested in vivo on animal models of heart failure and proved highly sensitive for detection of scar tissue formation and monitoring of fibrotic development.
+Prof. Michal Neeman and her team developed a novel approach for detecting myocardial fibrosis using magnetization transfer contrast (MCT) MRI cardiac imaging technology.
+The method was tested in vivo on animal models of heart failure and proved highly sensitive for detecting scar tissue formation and monitoring fibrotic development.
 One prominent advantage of the present technology over current cardiac imaging modalities is that it eliminates the requirement for extrinsic contrast agents, thereby circumventing potential adverse toxic side effects.